 The ACL (anterior cruciate ligament) is a key structural ligament inside the knee joint that provides stability, particularly when the knee is rotating or pivoting.
 It’s most commonly injured during sports.
 The PCL (posterior cruciate ligament) is another important stabilizing ligament inside the knee that is much less commonly injured than the ACL.
+We offer minimally invasive solutions for treating ACL & PCL tears in Glastonbury, CT.

 Symptoms of an ACL injury typically include a sense of knee instability, particularly during rotating or pivoting movements.
 Activities such as basketball, tennis, racquetball, football, soccer, gymnastics, etc., that involve a lot of high force stop-start and pivoting movements become challenging, if not impossible, with an ACL tear.
 However, some ACL tears cause no symptoms at all, and certain patients can function quite well without ever having their ACL treated.